Lay Member Workshops

 Go with the Flow

 As worship planners and designers, it is important for us to think through worship flow - how each element of worship connects to each other.
 Explore skills and tools that are helpful in connecting the service elements from Prelude to Benediction.
 (Seating Capacity is 150.)
-Click Here to Register
+As of Friday, June 2 there are 88 openings.

 Presenter: Chuck Bell, Chuck Bell Music, Dahlonega, Georgia